brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-On 5th October 2025, SYSTEM posted the following cryptic message, which seems to relate to some kind of "broadcast" (possibly hinting at an upcoming livestream):
+On 5th October 2025, SYSTEM posted the following cryptic message, which seems to relate to some kind of "broadcast" (possibly hinting at an upcoming livestream) that also could come with an "explanation" for something:
 ```discord
 [
   {